samhavens/databricks-mcp-server/README.md

 ## 🐛 Issues Fixed

 - ✅ `asyncio.run() cannot be called from a running event loop`
+- ✅ `spawn databricks-mcp start ENOENT` (command with arguments not supported)
 - ✅ MCP server connection failures with Claude Code
 - ✅ Proper async/await patterns for MCP tools